joesepi/joesepi.github.io/pages/about-music.md

 Go To Rock and Take A Left

 **The Fucking Stars**
+Burned Too Bright; Died Before Flight

 **The Lonnie Giles All Star Team**
+Born For a Broken Man

 **Manhattan Glasses**
+Dark Nights Breed A Dark Brood

 **My Tongue Under The City**
+Underbelly Anthems From the Space Beneath

 <br>

 ### Bennington, VT

 **Chicmagnet 225**
+Remember Who Your Daddy Is, Noel

 **The Lonnie Giles All Star Team**
+Born For a Broken Man

 <br>